joshjames/aws-scripts/README.md

             deploy snapshot_failure (lambda function)

-update lambda snapshot code to check for existing snapshots add tagging support > dont snapshot tagged instance with #backupschedule:never add tagging support > how often snapshot #backupschedule:daily  #backupschedule:weekly #backupschedule:hourly #backupschedule:monthly write universal lambda_slack_notify (supports json message pass through from any sns alert)
+update lambda snapshot code to check for existing snapshots need to describe the tags with a meaningful description.. learnt this the hard way impossible to identify snapshots when trying to recover!! add tagging support > dont snapshot tagged instance with #backupschedule:never add tagging support > how often snapshot #backupschedule:daily  #backupschedule:weekly #backupschedule:hourly #backupschedule:monthly write universal lambda_slack_notify (supports json message pass through from any sns alert)